zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is November 18, 2025, let's keep going!
+Today is November 19, 2025, let's keep going!
 As the saying goes.
-An extra blanket on the bed feels like a great luxury.
+It's the perfect time for a good book by the window.